 Welcome to N20 Counselling.
-My name is David Levy and on this website you’ll find details about what counselling is and what it’s for, the types of counselling I offer and details, about my qualifications and style of working.
+My name is David Levy and on this website you’ll find details about what counselling is and what it’s for, the types of counselling I offer, and my style of working.

 The underlying principle of the kind of counselling I practice is that by having the freedom to discuss our feelings in a confidential, non-judgemental space, we gain understanding of our place in them and their roots, and this can lead to lasting change.

-On a personal level, I have been the fortunate beneficiary of good counselling myself, and know there is a marked difference between ‘good’ and ‘bad’ counsellors, ‘good’ and ‘bad’ ways of working, and those feelings of hopelessness, inevitability or going through the motions that often go with seeking help with mental health.
-My journey to this work began with a thought of “well if helped me, it can help anyone” and I firmly believe in the effectiveness of this kind of work when the partnership between counsellor and client works also.
+I have been the fortunate beneficiary of good counselling myself, and know there is a marked difference between ‘good’ and ‘bad’ counsellors, ‘good’ and ‘bad’ ways of working, and the feelings of hopelessness, inevitability, or going through the motions that often go with seeking help with mental health.
+My journey to this profession came in the wake of my own positive experience and a thought of “well if helped me, it can help anyone”, and I firmly believe in the effectiveness of talking therapy when there is a successful partnership between counsellor and client.

-After an initial assessment, I offer clients short-term or ongoing weekly counselling sessions either online via Zoom, Skype, Microsoft Teams or Google Meet, or from my peaceful garden office in Whetstone, N20.
-I firmly believe that financial means should be no barrier to seeking help, and low-cost options are available to eligible clients.
+After an initial assessment, I offer clients short-term or ongoing weekly counselling sessions either online or from my peaceful garden office in Whetstone, N20.
+I passionately believe that financial means should be no barrier to seeking help, and some low-cost options are available to eligible clients.

 Please feel free to explore the website and offer feedback, constructive or otherwise.
-The nature of my role means I am constantly looking for ways to be more inclusive and to ensure I express that inclusivity with the appropriate terminology.
+The nature of my role means I am constantly looking for ways to be more inclusive and to ensure I service that inclusivity with the appropriate terminology and accessibility options.
 If you feel you have not been represented on this site, please feel free to contact me via email, call, text or WhatsApp.

 David Levy MBACP